-The weather may be unpredictable in April in NJ.
+The weather may be unpredictable at any time in NJ.
 It can be rainy,

-muddy, warm, hot or feel like spring, so bring all sorts of clothing
+muddy, cold, snowy, warm, hot or feel like spring, so bring all sorts of clothing

 options.
-There may be ticks in April, so you may want to do a topical
+If it's Spring - there may be ticks, so you may want to do a topical

 tick repellent for your dogs.